giga-sec/gigaSec-Tech-Notes/3. Notes/Root Directory is the GOD of all folders.md

 Tags: #fleeting

 ---
-`Filesystem Hierarchy Standard` is what the structure used to folders in Linux.
+`Filesystem Hierarchy Standard`
+-> is the structure used to folders in Linux.

 ## `/` or `root directory`